addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-12-netconf-cli-server-communication.md

                     (⇅)
                    Infix
 ```
+By default, the Infix device gets an IPv6 address assigned, which can be used for setting-up the NETCONF communication.
+The only requirement is to have a tap-interface defined to connect between the host device and Infix device.
+This is an example of IPv6 address to be used: `fe80::ff:fe00:0%tap-infix`

-It is only left to assing an IP address to the Infix device and since the NAT interface is in use, we obtain one from DHCP server by running:
+In case we want to use IPv4 address, it is only left to assing an IP address to the Infix device and since the NAT interface is in use, we obtain one from DHCP server by running:
 ```
      > udhcpc -i eth0
 ```